oracle/macaron/docs/source/pages/tutorials/generate_verification_summary_attestation.rst

 Example
 -------

 Let's say you are the author of the Maven artifact `<https://repo1.maven.org/maven2/io/micronaut/openapi/micronaut-openapi/6.8.0/micronaut-openapi-6.8.0-javadoc.jar>`_, which can be identified with the PackageURL ``pkg:maven/io.micronaut.openapi/micronaut-openapi@6.8.0?type=jar``.
-In addition, you also used `Witness <https://github.com/in-toto/witness>`_ to generate a build provenance file ``multiple.intoto.jsonl``.
+You used `Witness <https://github.com/in-toto/witness>`_ to generate a build provenance file ``multiple.intoto.jsonl``.
+In addition, for security purposes, you also want to enforce certain properties of the build based on the content of the provenance through :ref:`CUE expectation <pages/using:Verifying provenance expectations in CUE language>`, specified in a ``expectation.cue`` file.

 In order to verify the artifact with Macaron, you can follow the following steps:

-- **Step 1**: Provide Macaron with the provenance file and the PackageURL identifying the artifact.
+- **Step 1**: Provide Macaron with the provenance file, the PackageURL identifying the artifact, and the CUE expectation file.

 .. code-block:: shell

   ./run_macaron.sh analyze \
         --package-url pkg:maven/io.micronaut.openapi/micronaut-openapi@6.8.0?type=jar \
         --provenance-file multiple.intoto.jsonl \
+        --provenance-expectation expectation.cue \
         --skip-deps

 .. note::